 If a floor-level shower surface is installed when building a new bathroom or renovating a bathroom, another tripping hazard in the bathroom disappears.
 Because if you opt for a floor-level solution, there is simply no longer a bath rim.
 Clever, isn't it?
 In addition, you can choose a shower surface with an anti-slip surface that ensures a particularly high level of slip resistance and stability.

 Which anti-slip surfaces are recommended for the bath or shower?

-We advise you to use anti-slip solutions for showers and baths that are firmly baked into the surface.
+We advise you to use slip-resistant solutions for showers and baths that are firmly attached to the surface.
 They offer you the necessary safety when walking and standing, so that you can bathe and shower without worries.

 Which DIN is relevant here?

 DIN 51097 "Wet barefoot areas" (A,B,C) and DIN 51130 "Oil contaminated work areas with work shoes" (R9 - R13) are often mentioned in this context.
 We think that when it comes to bathing and showering, you should focus primarily on DIN 51097, as it explicitly deals with the behaviour of bare feet on wet surfaces. (- The behaviour of oil-laden work shoes, as dealt with in DIN 51130, certainly only plays a role in showers in special cases).

 We are also happy to help you with these topics: